RebornBeat/SENTINEL-WEAR-Wearable-Distributed-Sensing-for-Personal-Awareness-Research-Framework-/README.md

 - Tracking and threat-classification algorithms (using PentaTrack).
 - Alerting, haptic, and information-display research.
 - Form-factor and human-factors research (comfort, weight, battery, charging, durability, water resistance).
+- **Opt-in Visual Identification:** Low-resolution camera integration for specific nodes (e.g., Necklace) used strictly for object/face classification, not for primary motion tracking.
 - **Feasibility Research:** Theoretical analysis of detection latency for high-velocity objects and survey of adjacent materials science domains.

 **Explicitly out of scope:**